How To Read Clothing Labels: Demystifying Textile Numbers & Symbols

 Because dry cleaning is notoriously bad for people and the planet, we suggest avoiding it whenever possible.

-However, we recognize it’s not always possible, like with sustainable work clothing or ethical wedding dresses.
+However, we recognize it’s not always possible, like with sustainable work clothing or sustainable wedding dresses.

 3. READING TEXTILE LABELS FOR DRYING